 AIPH, in collaboration with the Worshipful Company of Gardeners, presents the City of London Green City Briefings – a series of 8 webinars that present compelling evidence and examples of the power of ‘living green’ in delivering multiple solutions to city challenges.

 Local improvements in air quality delivered by urban greening as climate change adaptation measures run alongside climate change mitigation strategies to reduce air pollution from emissions.
-This briefing focusses on providing clarity on what can be expected from living green within a multi-faceted approach to managing air pollution in cities.
+This briefing focuses on providing clarity on what can be expected from living green within a multi-faceted approach to managing air pollution in cities.

 Dr Tijana Blanusa, RHS Principal Horticultural Scientist